ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0009_Semantic_Versioning.md

 ## Purpose

-["Semantic Versioning"](https://semver.org/) is the process of asigning version numbers to software products that expose Application Programming Interfaces (APIs).
+["Semantic Versioning 2.0.0"](https://github.com/semver/semver/blob/master/semver.md) is the well-defined process of assigning version numbers to software products that expose Application Programming Interfaces (APIs).
-"Semantic Versioning" or "SemVer" contain a set of rules and requirements that dictate how version numbers are assigned and incremented.
+It is a set of rules and requirements that dictate how version numbers are assigned and incremented.

-The full specification is readable here: [semver.md](https://github.com/semver/semver/blob/master/README.md)

-Semantic Versioning is a time and cost saving approach to support release and upgrade packages without having to roll new versions of dependent packages.
+It is a consistent approach that saves time and cost otherwise needed to support release and upgrade packages without having to roll new versions of dependent packages.

 Prefixing a semantic version with a “v” is a common way (in English) to indicate it is a version number.
 Abbreviating “version” as “v” is often seen with version control.
 Example: git tag v1.2.3 -m "Release version 1.2.3", in which case “v1.2.3” is a tag name and the semantic version is “1.2.3”.

-It is also dependent on accurate and complete API definitions.
+Semantic Versioning is also dependent on accurate and complete API definitions.

 It is hereby adopted as a standard means of conveying robust dependency information for all T1Pal services.
 For reference purposes the github repository defining [Semantic Versioning](https://github.com/semver/semver)  is available.